-Click the FREE COMPARISON button below and try the Comparison Tool.
+Click the GET MY FREE COMPARISON button below and try the Comparison Tool.
 You will immediately see how every auto insurance company that does business in the state compares.

 At last, insurance companies can stop spending large sums of money on advertising.
 Instead, consumers will be able to evaluate insurance companies based on independent third-party analysis.
 The insurance industry will save billions of dollars by not advertising.
 The best performing companies will be rewarded by winning new business without the need for a large advertising budget.

 Shopping for Insurance in a Market Driven by Big Advertising Budgets